MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-architecture.md

 Let’s first look at what happens when you interact with a Power BI report that is connected to a data source within a VNet.
 1. Power BI cloud service (or one of the other supported cloud services) kicks off a query and sends the query, data source details and credentials to the Microsoft Power Platform VNet service.

-2. The Microsoft Power Platform VNet service then securely injects a container running the VNet data gateway into the subnet.
+2. The Microsoft Power Platform VNet then securely injects a container running the VNet data gateway into the subnet.
 This VNet data Gateway can now connect to data services accessible from within this subnet.

-3. The Microsoft Power Platform VNet service service then sends the query, data source details and credentials to the VNet data gateway.
+3. The Microsoft Power Platform VNet service then sends the query, data source details and credentials to the VNet data gateway.

 4. The VNet data gateway gets the query and connects to the data sources with those credentials.